stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 ```

 All goes well with the exception of the `Adenine` case.
 Remember:
+Parameter `b` is universally quantified, and the *callers* of
-The *callers* of our function can decide what `b` is supposed to
+our function can decide what `b` is supposed to
 be.
 We therefore can't just return `Thymine`: Idris will respond
 with a type error since callers might want a `Nucleobase RNABase` instead.
-One way to go about this is to take an additional (unerased) argument
+One way to go about this is to take an additional unerased argument
-representing the base type:
+(explicit or implicit) representing the base type:

 ```idris
 complementBase : (b : BaseType) -> Nucleobase b -> Nucleobase b